 And that extensive effort is why vaccine harms are extremely rare, and why a body of literature that consists of tens of thousands of studies from all over the world shows that vaccines are very, very safe.

-Acknowledgements: I am grateful to Allison Hagood, Rene Najera, Paul Offit and Alice Warning Wasney for feedback to previous drafts, and to the Skeptical Raptor for hosting and reviewing the post.
+Acknowledgments: I am grateful to Allison Hagood, Rene Najera, Paul Offit and Alice Warning Wasney for feedback to previous drafts.
 All errors are, of course, my own.

 There are three ways you can help support this blog.
 First, you can use Patreon by clicking on the link below.
 It allows you to set up a monthly donation, which will go a long way to supporting the Skeptical Raptor